HsiangHung/Machine_Learning_Note/Anomaly_Detection/README.md

 ### 5.2 Supervised Learning

 Generally, the class imbalance is solved using an ensemble built by resampling data many times.
 The idea is to first create new datasets by taking **all anomalous data points** and **adding a subset of normal data points** (e.g. as 4 times as anomalous data points).
 Then a classifier is built for each data set using SVM or Random Forest, and those classifiers are combined using ensemble learning.
-This approach has worked well and produced very good results [[1]][Introduction to Anomaly Detection: Concepts and Techniques].
+This approach has worked well and produced very good results [[Srinath Perera]][Introduction to Anomaly Detection: Concepts and Techniques].

 #### 5.2.1 Use Tree-Based Algorithms
 We can also consider tree-based algorithms.
 Decision trees often perform well on imbalanced datasets because their hierarchical structure allows them to learn signals from both classes.
 In modern applied machine learning, tree ensembles (Random Forests, Gradient Boosted Trees, etc.) almost always outperform singular decision trees [[Elite Data Science]][How to Handle Imbalanced Classes in Machine Learning].

 #### 5.2.2 Penalize Algorithms (Cost-Sensitive Training)

-Another tactic is to use penalized learning algorithms that increase the cost of classification mistakes on the minority class [[2]][Dealing with Imbalanced Classes in Machine Learning] and [[Elite Data Science]][How to Handle Imbalanced Classes in Machine Learning].
+Another tactic is to use penalized learning algorithms that increase the cost of classification mistakes on the minority class [[Devin Soni]][Dealing with Imbalanced Classes in Machine Learning] and [[Elite Data Science]][How to Handle Imbalanced Classes in Machine Learning].
 In regular learning, we treat all misclassifications equally, which causes issues in imbalanced classification problems, as there is no extra reward for identifying the minority class over the majority class.

 Cost-sensitive learning allows us to **penalize misclassifications of the minority class** more heavily than we do with misclassifications of the majority class, in hopes that this increases the true positive rate.
 A common scheme for this is to have the cost equal to the inverse of the proportion of the data-set that the class makes up.
 This increases the penalization as the class size decreases.

 A popular algorithm for this technique is Penalized-SVM, During training, we can use the argument `class_weight='balanced'` to penalize mistakes on the minority class by an amount proportional to how under-represented it is.
-Another penalized algorithms is penalized-LDA [[3]][Fraud Detection Under Extreme Class Imbalance].
+Another penalized algorithms is penalized-LDA [[Syed Sadat Nazrul]][Fraud Detection Under Extreme Class Imbalance].

 ### 5.3 Unsupervised Learning